phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Use `@protected` for anything that is intended for use by subtypes.
 - [ ] Use `@private` for anything that is NOT intended to be part of the public or protected API.
 - [ ] Put qualifiers in parenthesis after the annotation, for example:
   - [ ] To qualify that something is read-only, use `@public (read-only)`.
-This indicates that the given property (AND its value) should not be changed by outside code (e.g. a Property should not have its value changed)
+This indicates that the given Property (AND its value) should not be changed by outside code (e.g. a Property should not have its value changed)
   - [ ] To qualify that something is public to a specific repository, use (for example) `@public (scenery-internal)`
   - [ ] For something made public solely for a11y, use `@public (a11y)`
   - [ ] For something made public solely for phet-io, use `@public (phet-io)`